 Protecting yourself from identity theft is important, and knowing your credit score is one way to monitor if you are at risk.
 Under the FACT Act amendments to the Fair Credit Reporting Act, you are entitled to one free personal credit report in a 12-month period.
 Visit the link below or call toll-free 877-FACT-ACT (322-8228) to request your free annual report.GET STARTED

-Visit this website developed by the Insurance Institute for Business & Home Safety to identify the natural hazards that could put your business at risk.
+Visit this website developed by the Insurance Institute for Business and Home Safety to identify the natural hazards that could put your business at risk.

 Prepared by the Institute for Business & Home Safety, this toolkit gives you access to business continuity forms that will assist you with disaster planning and recovery.